Kiszuriwalilibori/JSBN/readme.md

 ## Features
  - That app displays list of books and permits typical operations (filtering, sorting)
  - It stores some data in session storage so that after page reload one gets picture as from before     reloading
+ - The app is deliberately written in pure js -firstly, it was requested by other party, secondly -     it was a good opportunity to learn crud MVC

 ## Technologies